 Handpicked with purpose

-The main component of peppermint oil is menthol, known for its ability to open breathing passages and settle upset stomachs.
+The main component of peppermint oil is menthol, known for its refreshing fragrance.
 Other components that help give it some buzz include menthyl acetate, isovalerate, menthone, cineol, inactive pinene and limonene.

 Good for you, naturally